dlesbre/mlpp/README.md

 3. You're done !
 You can now call the preprocessor from a command line with `pproc` or `python3 -m preproc` (see [command line usage](https://github.com/Lesbre/preprocessor#command-line-usage) for arguments).
 You can also import it in python3 with `import preproc`
 4. You can uninstall with `pip3 uninstall preproc`

+## Development install

+Recommended using a virtual environement:

+1. Clone or download this repository
+2. Run `python3 -m venv venv` to create a virtual environement named `venv` (in the repository folder)
+3. Activate the virtual environment with `./venv/bin/activate`
+4. Install dependencies and the package:

+		pip3 install -U pip
+		pip3 install -r requirements-devel.txt
+		pip3 install -e .

+	(Be sure to run these commands from the repository directory)

+5. Install precommit: `pre-commit install`
+6. You're done!
+You can now edit the files at wish.
+Usefull commands:
+	- Run tests with `pytest`
+	- Run mypy with `mypy -p preproc`

 ## Preprocessor syntax